henriasv/lammps-logfile/docs/getting_started/index.rst

 .. literalinclude:: python/getting_started.py
     :lines: 1-6

-Now the arrays :code:`x` and :code:`y` contain the log data corresponding to the :code:`Time` and :code:`Temp` columns in the log file.
+Now the arrays :code:`t` and :code:`temp` contain the log data corresponding to the :code:`Time` and :code:`Temp` columns in the log file.

 Plotting log data
 -----------------